Unveiling CSRD – its ripple effect on transport and logistics

 Question 4.
 Shall CSRD reports be verified by auditors?

-The CSRD makes the auditing of sustainability reports mandatory.
+CSRD makes the auditing of sustainability reports mandatory.
 The CSRD report has to be verified by a qualified third-party assurance provider against:

-1. ESRS reporting requirements;
+1. ESRS reporting requirements

-2. Processes used to identify the information reported;
+2. Processes used to identify the information reported

 3. Report digitization, XHTML format to feed EU base; CSRD requires all reports to be prepared in an electronic reporting format to facilitate accessibility, analysis, and comparability.
 This means reports need to be in XTML format and use XBRL technology, as per the European Single Electronic Format (ESEF).

-4. Compliance with the reporting requirements of Taxonomy Regulation.
+4. Compliance with the reporting requirements of Taxonomy Regulation

 The EU Commission will first issue limited assurance standards (i.e. basic) followed by reasonable (i.e. sophisticated) assurance standards to ensure the process adopts the relevant due diligence needed.
 Member States may apply national assurance standards, procedures or requirements as long as the EU Commission has not adopted an assurance standard covering the same subject matter.

 Question 5.
-My company already prepares sustainability report under other reporting standards (e.g. GRI, CDP).
+My company already prepares sustainability report under other reporting standards (e.g., GRI, CDP).
 Can I use these reports to comply with the ESRS reporting standards of CSRD?

 Currently, ESRS has reached a high level of alignment with the standards of the International Sustainability Standards Board (ISSB) and the Global Reporting Initiative (GRI).
 GRI has confirmed that existing GRI reporters will be well-prepared to report under the ESRS.